 Update: Due to the station's deteriorated condition, and in order to further evaluate the condition of the bridge structures below the station, Lynn Station was closed in October 2022, with shuttle service provided between Lynn and Swampscott.
-The MBTA has begun construction on an interim station to be located at Silsbee St. in Lynn, with the inbound platform accessed through the Ellis St. Municipal Lot and the outbound platform accessed through a walkway on Friend St. The interim station will be fully accessible.
-It will open for service in December 2023, at which time the shuttle will be discontinued.
-The location of the permanent station is currently being re-evaluated to meet the future needs of the MBTA and the City of Lynn.
+The MBTA opened an accessible interim station at Silsbee St. in December 2024.
+The inbound platform is accessed through the Ellis St. Municipal Lot and the outbound platform is accessed through a walkway on Friend St. The location of the permanent station is currently being re-evaluated to meet the future needs of the MBTA and the City of Lynn.